 However, the new editor is only the tip of the iceberg.
 Over the past year, Ghost has steadily added a number of interesting features, such as support for multi-author posts and several third-party integrations.
 In addition, the platform now supports custom post templates, and the ability to add social metadata to your content.

-Those incremental updates, along with version 2.0, have helped turn Ghost into a serious contender among blogging platforms.
+Those incremental updates, along with version 2.0, have helped turn Ghost into a serious contender among the top blogging platforms.
 Let’s talk about why this is and check out the new features included in 2.0!

 5 New Features in Ghost 2.0